josephsgithub/pyfun/history/README.md

 > overview.

 Python was created in 1989 over Christmas when Guido van Rossum wanted something fun to do.
-A Monty Python fan (aren’t we all), he decided to give his “hobby” language the namesake.
+A Monty Python fan, (aren’t we all), he decided to give his “hobby” language the namesake.
 He states he specifically wanted to “appeal to UNIX/C hackers” and given that Perl was the dominate server-side web programming language probably